dross73/bcrs-dr/README.md

 **Admin Login Credentials:**

 For security reasons, admin credentials are not included in this repository.
-If you need access, please contact me via LinkedIn at [https://www.linkedin.com/in/dan-ross-1a7004118/].
+If you need access, please contact me via [LinkedIn](https://www.linkedin.com/in/dan-ross-1a7004118/).

 ---